On the conditioning of polynomial histopolation: Well-conditioning: Chebyshev basis and segments

 The terms of this sum are positive and decreasing to $ 0 $, and the sum converges due to the presence of the term $ i^2 $.
-By the definition of Riemann integral, setting $ \Delta x := 1/d $ and $ x_i := i/d $ and passing to the limit for $ d \to \infty $, one has
+We may hence interpret it as a Riemann integral where $ \Delta x := 1/d $ and $ x_i := i/d $ and passing to the limit for $ d \to \infty $.
+Thus, one has

-This integral can be expressed using the sine integral function $ \mathrm{Si} (z) $, and after the immediate change of variable $ t = ax $ and applying integration by parts, one obtains
+This integral can be expressed using the sine integral function $ \mathrm{Si} (z) $, and after the immediate change of variable $ t = a \pi x $ and applying integration by parts, one obtains